LunarWatcher/se-data-dump-transformer/README.md

 3. Open `config.json`, and edit in the values.
 4. Run the extractor with `python3 -m sedd`.
 If you're on Windows, you may need to run `python -m sedd` instead.

+> [!TIP]
+>
+> If you haven't recently updated, it's recommended that you `git pull && pip3 install -r requirements.txt` first.
+This is not required if this is the first time you're running the tool, as everything will be up-to-date.
+This goes from being optional to a very good idea or outright required if you run into hard Cloudflare blocks you can't get around.

 ##### Config option values

 ###### `notifications.provider`